 - You can do this routine as a warm-down after you run to help you loosen up; it’s not strictly limited to before running.

-If you always forget these exercises, join the SR Private List below and get a custom-made illustration of the entire routine (free).
+If you always forget these exercises, get the illustrated guide to the entire routine (free).